sckott/recology/_drafts/2015-11-11-open-schol.md

 This is a key point about the rOpenSci model.
 We do centralize software of a particular type that fits our mission.
 Because we centralize in terms of physical location in our GitHub account, we can:

 * Jump in to fix a problem quickly in case one of our community maintainers is away or unable to respond in a timely manner.
+This is possible because we have admin rights on all repositories.
 * Maintain a certain level of software quality.
-Although we may not be there now with every package, we are trying hard to get there.
+Although all our repositories may not be at the highest level of quality now, we are trying hard to get there.
+Our review system is helping with this.
 * Enforce a community that is welcoming to all, that encourages less experienced contributors, and marginalized groups.
+This is also done in our events.

 We try to balance nurturing novice or inexperienced developers with ....(NOT DONE WITH THE THOUGHT YET)